sunfounder/thales_kit/docs/source/reaction_game.rst

 How it works?
 -----------------------------------------------

-In the previous lesson, we simply read the button value.
+In the previous project, we simply read the button value.
 This time, we tried a flexible way of using buttons: interrupt requests, or IRQs.

 For example, you are reading a book page by page, as if a program is executing a thread.
 At this time, someone came to you to ask a question and interrupted your reading.
 Then the person is executing the interrupt request: asking you to stop what you are doing, answer his questions, and then let you return to reading the book after the end.